polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 -   New Or Existing Subnet: **existing**

--   Subnet Id: *id of the **sapSubnet***
+-   Subnet Id: **Id of the sapSubnet***

 -   Health Probe port of s03-lb-ascs load balancer: **3900**

 -   Health Probe port of s03-lb-db load balancer: **59999**

-> Note: Disregard any custom script extension errors generated during the template deployment.
+> **Note**: Disregard any custom script extension errors generated during the template deployment.

 ### Task 5: Configure IP addresses of Azure VMs and internal load balancers

 In this exercise, you will configure Public and Private IP addressing for the Azure VMs and internal load balancers deployed in the previous task by using an Azure Resource Manager template.
 You will assign to each VM a designated, static Private IP address and a dynamic Public IP address.
 You will also assign a designated, static Private IP address to each load balancer.

-> Note: At this point, each of the Azure VMs we have deployed in the previous task has a dynamically assigned Private IP address and no Public IP address.
+> **Note**: At this point, each of the Azure VMs we have deployed in the previous task has a dynamically assigned Private IP address and no Public IP address.
 The lack of Public IP addresses is the result of using the SAP NW 3-tier compatible Marketplace image template, which is intended to work this way when deploying it into an existing Azure Virtual Network.
 When operating in a production environment, you should connect to VMs via their Private IP address (e.g. by leveraging an existing Site-to-Site VPN or ExpressRoute from an on-premises location).
 You will add a Public IP to each VM in order to simplify the setup process.
 We will also assign a designated static Private IP address to each VM and each internal load balancer in order to be able to reference specific IP addresses throughout this lab.

 Configure the private IP addresses of VMs and load balancers in the following manner: